Changes are being proposed to the health care benefit for retirees of the Louisiana Conference.

 These benefit advisors do not sell products, nor are they paid on commission—they are available to assist you in finding the Medicare supplemental plan that works best for you.

 This will be a long process of educating and communicating to our Annual Conference.
-We plan to hold listening sessions in each of the districts and stand ready to answer any and all questions or concerns.
+We plan to hold information tours in each of the districts and stand ready to answer any and all questions or concerns.

 Please be on the lookout for much more information.